The Joey Bishop Show (talk show): Format and personnel

 The show was created to challenge The Tonight Show Starring Johnny Carson, which Bishop frequently guest hosted in its early seasons.
-Unable to attract high ratings, the show was cancelled after two seasons.
 The program was shown five nights a week, Monday through Friday, with Carson as competition on NBC and, briefly, The Las Vegas Show hosted by Bill Dana on the short-lived U/United Network, and Merv Griffin also hosting a talk show on CBS, all in the same time slot, from 11:30 pm to 1:00 am.
 Jack Paar appeared on one of the early broadcasts as a kind of co-host as a favor to Bishop.